 Update for the second full week of August 2019

 So…two major changes in the past week.
 Last Wednesday was my first day at my new Wednesday studio home, The Sound Post.
-It’s really well thought out space, with a lot of attention to how detail, colors, and design work together.
-Making it feel like a warm, welcoming sweater in the fall.
-Thanks to Bill Read More …
+It’s a really well thought-out space, with a lot of attention to how detail, colors, and design work together.
+Making it feel like a warm, welcoming sweater in a fall chill.
+Thanks to Read More …

 Last week.
 Last day.
 Last hours….